Hout-Manut/School/Fundamental of Mobile Development/flutter_mini/lib/Week 4/S1-Practice/weather_app/README.md

 Due to the API's limitations, you can only see the past 2 days, today and the next 4 days.

 Currently you cannot change the city yourself.
-Tapping it will change to a random city for now.
+Tapping it will loop through a set of cities for now.

 #### Set up: